WHO IS A CARER?

 HOW DOES CARING AFFECT SOMEONE'S LIFE?

-Being a carer also has social implications.
 Carers often miss out on socialising if their loved ones can't be left on their own, and many carers report feelings of social isolation and loneliness.

-Young carers can find it difficult to juggle their caring role with their education.
-Having a parent or sibling with a care need can disrupt home life and can be exhausting for young people meaning their education can suffer.
+Young carers can find it difficult to juggle caring with their education.
+Having a parent or sibling with a care needs can disrupt home life and can be very tiring for young people meaning they may struggle to concentrate in school.

-Carers can struggle to manage their employment with caring.
-Caring can be time-consuming and carers often have to manage medical appointments and care which can lead to absences from work.
+Caring can be very time-consuming and carers often have to manage medical appointments and care arrangements which can lead to absences from work.
 Caring can also lead to a reduction in hours or giving up work completely.

-Caring can cause additional expenses which can put a financial strain on carers.
-People with care needs may need additional care, specialist equipment and transport which can be very expensive.
+The additional expenses that come with caring can put a financial strain on carers.
+People with care needs may need additional care, specialist equipment and transport, all of which can be very expensive.
 Carers often report having to use their own savings to fund caring, and facing financial problems as a direct result of caring.

 CARING IN THE ISLE OF MAN

-Our island's carers save our local economy between £40 and £90 million every year.
-This shows how important carers are and how much support they are providing.
-Nearly a quarter of these carers are providing over 50 hours a week and for some, this is in addition to full or part time employment.
+Our Island's carers save our local economy between £40 and £90 million every year.
+This shows how valuable carers are and how much support they provide.

 The number of carers is set to increase even more over the next 10 years meaning we will need to provide even more care hours to support them and their loved ones.